materialsintelligence/matscholar-vespa/README.md

-# XScholar - Abstract Search
+# matscholar - Abstract Search

 A simple Vespa application which can be deployed on four nodes within a [Spin application](https://www.nersc.gov/systems/spin/) for text search on a database of research paper abstracts.